Fischetti22/CSCE580_IntroAI/ProjectB/NOTES.md

 4. ~~Create recovery script~~ ✅ Done
 5. ~~Run recovery script and verify all outputs~~ ✅ Done
 6. ~~Optimize Jupyter notebook for RTX 3090~~ ✅ Done
-7. Push to GitHub and test on Windows desktop
+7. ~~Push to GitHub and test on Windows desktop~~ ✅ Done
+8. ~~Run on RTX 3090 with optimized settings~~ ✅ Done - 93.73% F1!
-8. Document final results in report
+9. Document final results in report

 ---

 ## Notes
 - Training loss and validation metrics are being calculated correctly
 - Models are being saved properly
-- The crashes happen during visualization phase, not training
-- All computation (training/evaluation) completed successfully before crash
+- RTX 3090 configuration delivers excellent results with 93.73% F1-Score
+- The difference between laptop and desktop is massive - 8x faster, better accuracy